 B. Waive privilege and comply with the request

 C. Assert privilege and attempt to contact the client

 D. Contact the law firm and inform them that you have not had contact with the client in several weeks

-So, what is privilege?
+So, what is privilege in the context of the LCSW or MFT exams?
 Well, in the legal context it's shorthand for "privileged information," which the Social Work Dictionary defines as "the premise and understanding between a professional and client that the information revealed by the client will not be divulged to others without expressed permission."
 It's interesting to note that states are not consistent about the way in which this concept is interpreted, but in many cases, communication is considered privileged unless there is a "risk of public danger or a threat to the public good," (Barker, 2003).
 In most cases, when a therapists receives a subpoena, the first step is to assert privilege, which in practice means the therapist refuses to provide any information, including knowledge of the client.
-On the social work exam, the most notable exception to this is when the request comes in the form of a court order, or a subpoena from a judge.
+On the licensed clinical social worker exam, the most notable exception to this is when the request comes in the form of a court order, or a subpoena from a judge.
 In that case, the therapist is compelled to comply with the request or face a possible contempt charge.

 The best answer to the question above is C: assert privilege and attempt to contact the client.
 The fact that the client has apparently dropped out of treatment has no bearing on whether or not the therapist should divulge information; we learned in our post on confidentiality (which can be read here) that it extends to situations in which we are no longer in contact with clients, including death.
 A is not the best answer because the fact that the client and therapist are no longer in contact has no bearing on the therapist's response.
 Likewise, B and D both violate the client's right to confidentiality in the absence of a threat to the public good or some sort of public danger.